 This article is Part One of a series of articles on using timers on Audience Screens and Stage Screens.
-Since all of these features are connected to each other, each article makes references to things covered in other articles.
+Since all of these features are interconnected, each article references topics covered in other articles.
 Use the links below to navigate between each part of this series.

 Part One: You're reading it!